levouh/systemd/README.md

 >I fixed the problem xf86OpenConsole: setpgid failed: Operation not permitted by starting serverX with root privilege.

 be involved here?
 From [this section](#comparing-to-a-successful-xorg-boot), I noticed that these warnings are _not_ present in a [successful boot](success.log).
 This seems to be the problem, but I'm not entirely sure what I can do about it.
+Presumably this is why the `Xwrapper` configuration is needed, but seeing as that is done, I'm not sure where else to look.

 ## freedesktop.problems in journal